 Looking back at how they have “survived” throughout their lives, most people regret having always played safe, i.e. having proceeded by inertia without ever taking any risks.

-“If you don't risk anything, you risk even more”. - Erica Jong
+"And the trouble is, if you don't risk anything, you risk even more". - Erica Jong

 WHY DO WE TEND TO SAY NO, RATHER THAN SAY YES TO LIFE?